 Get your boots and jeans on, and let’s head down for a trail ride.
 The closest and best place to take a ride is at the Texas Horse Park in the Trinity River Forrest.
 Call ahead and set up a ride with one of the two non-profits that provide trail rides, lessons, and special events.
 Proceeds go to help the local community.
 You’ll feel like you are in the middle of the Texas plains, just 10 minutes from Downtown.

 After you’ve dusted off your new boots, head down to the Lower Greenville area.
-If you are in the mood for some live local music, great beer and local food trucks, hit the Truck Yard.
+If you’re in the mood for some live local music, great beer, and local food trucks, hit the Truck Yard.
 In the mood for something a bit more romantic and elegant?
-St. Martin’s Wine Bistro offers a great French fare in a lightly light setting.
+St. Martin’s Wine Bistro offers great French fare in a romantically-lit setting.
 For the farm-to-table crowd, HG Supply is it.

 Spend the rest of the night strolling Lower Greenville, or head down to the Know-Henderson area for some fun at Barcadia, the lovechild of an old school arcade and a local hole-in-the-wall bar.

 The Dallas Skyline is the quintessential US panorama.
 If you’re feeling inspired to get a bit of FOMO on your social reach, drive up to The Trinity River Park, right next to the Margaret Hunt Hill Bridge.
 Park by Trinity Groves and snap away.